 - Reduce the potential effects of associated infrastructure in particular, locating access tracks in the more discreet parts of the landscape, avoiding more visible exposed slopes and using the screening effect of the surrounding landform and enclosing forestry where possible.
-The northern borrow pit, substation and control building will also be contained in the scrubby forestry while the southern borrow pit will benefit from the enclosure of the valley landform and screen of scrubby forestry to the immediate north. - 4.20 As set out in Section 3 above, the design approach has been successful, restricting visibility of the Proposed Development and limiting significant impacts. - 4.21 The third policy principle of SPP states 'planning should direct the right development to the right place.' - 4.22 For reasons already discussed in this Planning Statement, it is considered that the Proposed Development complies with this policy principle, noting the ability to 'significantly overcome' the sole Group 2 interest on the Site, namely the peat resource and the absence of significant environmental affects upon other receptors including landscape and visual receptors, cultural heritage designations, birds, other protected species, habitats, settlements and individual residential properties.
+The northern borrow pit, substation and control building will also be contained in the scrubby forestry while the southern borrow pit will benefit from the enclosure of the valley landform and screen of scrubby forestry to the immediate north. - 4.20 As set out in Section 3 above, the design approach has been successful, restricting visibility of the Revised Development and limiting significant impacts.
+Notwithstanding the initial design approach, and following receipt of consultation responses from bodies such as SNH, the Applicant has subsequently amended the scheme at the post submission stage.
+In summary, four turbines have been removed from the scheme (turbines T2, T3, T9 & T10, the turbines closest to the A835) along with the associated access tracks and infrastructure.
+This has resulted in a discernible reduction in the prominence of the Revised Layout from locations on the A835 to the north of the Revised Development and Ben Wyvis to the east, and these improvements are beneficial in visual terms. - 4.21 The third policy principle of SPP states 'planning should direct the right development to the right place.' - 4.22 For reasons already discussed in this Planning Statement, it is considered that the Revised Development complies with this policy principle, noting the ability to 'significantly overcome' the sole Group 2 interest on the Site, namely the peat resource and the absence of significant environmental affects upon other receptors including landscape and visual receptors, cultural heritage designations, birds, other protected species, habitats, settlements and individual residential properties.